floticerus/booler/README.md

 # booler
-convert strings and numbers to bool values
+convert any object to a boolean value